ece382n-sec/ece382n-sec.github.io/index.md

 Questions are always welcomed during and after the lecture.
 Pop quizzes may be given during lectures and will count towards your participation grade.

-*Policy: You can skip two lectures without grade penalty.*
+*Policy: You can skip two lectures/discussions without grade penalty.*

 **Present:** You will present research papers and lead the discussion during the paper discussion sessions.
 We will discuss the presentation guidelines in class, as they depend on the course enrollment.